lj020326/ansible-datacenter/roles/bootstrap_bind/README.md

         tsig_key: external.example.com
 ```

-In the example above, the first two masters lists are masters a slave server will get zone tranfers from along with a TSIG key, if needed.
+In the example above, the first two controllers lists ensure the slave servers will get zone transfers from along with a TSIG key, if needed.
 The third master is a list of slaves for a cloud DNS service that will be notified after an update.

 ### View definitions